-We’ve had a little problem here for nearly two days.
-There is a beeping sound in this house...somewhere...that is driving Abi round the bend.
+We’ve had a little problem here for nearly two days now.
+There is a beeping sound in this house.
+Somewhere.
+And it is driving poor Abi crazy.

 Not a couple of beeps, so that I could rush through the house and try to isolate it.
-Just one "beep.”
-With no exact minutes between beeps.
+Just an occasional “beep.”
+With no exact timing in between beeps.

-This morning I did my yoga stretching on my mat with Abi curled around my head.
-I let her outside, and she is always the first to want in as I stand at the door waiting.
-I had to go hunt her down.
-VERY unlike Abi.
+This morning I did my yoga stretching on my mat with a terrified Abi curled around my head.

-Of course my first thought, early yesterday morning, was that it was the smoke detector.
-I took it down.
+My first thought, early yesterday morning, was that it was the smoke detector.
+So I took it down.
 I took the battery out, put a new one in.
 Put it back up.

-Heard a beep...somewhere.
-Got the step ladder, climbed up it, took it back down.
+Heard another beep.
+I climbed up the step ladder and took it back down.

-I don’t even know how many times I've done that.
+I don’t even know how many times I did that.
 Now it is down and I even took a screw driver to take down the little thing it fits into out of the ceiling.

-I knew this couldn’t be the beeping, but I am at a loss of what to do at this point.
-I have to do something, with Abi at my heels.
+I knew this couldn’t be the source of the beeping, but I am at a loss about what to do at this point.
+I have to do something, with Abi close at my heels.

-After much climbing and reaching and breathing in of dust bunnies, I rectified that.
+After much twisting and reaching and breathing in of dust bunnies, I rectified that.